The Best Shoes for Scotland & Ireland

 On the flip side, if you plan to spend the majority of your time outside, hiking through the countryside or even maybe taking the time to go on one of the many multi-day treks that are on offer in both countries, then a solid pair of durable hiking boots are going to be a must.

 Regardless of what kind of shoes you end up bringing, there are a few attributes that all footwear types should share.
-The most important of these attributes for the best shoes for Ireland and Scotland is that they are waterproof.
+The most important of these attributes is that they are waterproof.

 Both countries are known for being very rainy and stereotypes ring very true, meaning that you’re going to want all of your gear to have some way to keep you warm and dry.